Optical telegraph: Chappe system technical operation

 In this manner, each symbol could propagate down the line as quickly as operators could successfully copy it, with acknowledgement and flow control built into the protocol.
 A symbol sent from Paris took 2 minutes to reach Lille through 22 stations and 9 minutes to reach Lyon through 50 stations.
 A rate of 2–3 symbols per minute was typical, with the higher figure being prone to errors.
 This corresponds to only 0.4–0.6 wpm, but with messages limited to those contained in the code book, this could be dramatically increased.
+An additional benefit is that, if the code is kept secret, the content of transmitted messages can be concealed from both onlookers and system operators, even if they are aware that a message is being transmitted.
+This has remained an important feature of encrypted communications even as the technology for transmitting data has evolved.

 History in France

 After Chappe's initial line (between Paris and Lille), the Paris to Strasbourg with 50 stations followed soon after (1798).
 Napoleon Bonaparte made full use of the telegraph by obtaining speedy information on enemy movements.
 In 1801 he had Abraham Chappe build an extra-large station to transmit across the English Channel in preparation for an invasion of Britain.
 A pair of such stations were built on a test line over a comparable distance.
 The line to Calais was extended to Boulogne in anticipation and a new design station was briefly in operation at Boulogne, but the invasion never happened.
 In 1812, Napoleon took up another design of Abraham Chappe for a mobile telegraph that could be taken with him on campaign.
 This was still in use in 1853 during the Crimean War.

 The invention of the telegraph was followed by an enthusiasm concerning its potential to support direct democracy.
 For instance, based on Rousseau's argument that direct democracy was improbable in large constituencies, the French Intellectual Alexandre-Théophile Vandermonde commented:

 The operational costs of the telegraph in the year 1799/1800 were 434,000 francs ($1.2 million in 2015 in silver costs).
 In December 1800, Napoleon cut the budget of the telegraph system by 150,000 francs ($400,000 in 2015) leading to the Paris-Lyons line being temporarily closed.
 Chappe sought commercial uses of the system to make up the deficit, including use by industry, the financial sector, and newspapers.
 Only one proposal was immediately approved—the transmission of results from the state-run lottery.
 No non-government uses were approved.
 The lottery had been abused for years by fraudsters who knew the results, selling tickets in provincial towns after the announcement in Paris, but before the news had reached those towns.

 In 1819 Norwich Duff, a young British Naval officer, visiting Clermont-en-Argonne, walked up to the telegraph station there and engaged the signalman in conversation.
 Here is his note of the man's information: